turniere/System-Requirements/System Requirements.md

 The use case specification for the edit teams use-case can be found [here](use-cases/edit-teams.md).
 The use case specification for the tournament statistics use-case can be found [here](use-cases/view-statistics-for-tournament.md).

+### Match Betting
+One can bet on a team in a Match.
+This will influence the statistics page of the tournament and generate graphs showing, how many people bet right and how many didn't.

+The use case specification for the match betting use-case can be found [here](use-cases/bet-on-match.md).
 ## Usability
 The usability requirement is described separately by component.